Zilliqa/dev-portal-old/docs/arch-faq.md

 ---

 This document contains some frequently asked questions that developers coming from Ethereum-based blockchains typically have.
-Please read through carefully, as your questions will not be entertained if you ask a question that has an answer in these documents.
+Please read this document thoroughly to avoid asking questions answered within this document.

 ## _How many confirmations must I wait for?_